epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-09-19-termite-install.markdown

   the thing get tough when installing vte3-ng in Debian based.
   And installing termite require vte-ng as dependency.

-# related_link_ids:

 ---

 Termite is my latest favorite terminal, it is simple, it supports themable text colors in configuration.
-It is lightweight, looks goo for ricing.
+It is lightweight, looks good for ricing.
 It is also very suitable in combination with tiling window manager.
 It has mono Dependency, but that's okay for me.